shaheersighs/shaheersighs/README.md

 Currently pursuing a Bachelor's in Data Engineering at TAFE NSW, diving deep into Python, SQL, and big data technologies.

-Built a Flight Management System using OOP and data structures—because who doesn’t love sorting algorithms and binary trees?
+1 - Built a Flight Management System using OOP and data structures—because who doesn’t love sorting algorithms and binary trees?

-Developed an AI-powered Tech Resume Aanlyzer with NLP to make job hunting (and hiring) a little less painful.
+2 - Developed an AI-powered Tech Resume Aanlyzer with NLP to make job hunting (and hiring) a little less painful.

-Created a Counterfeit Currency Detection System using computer vision and deep learning—because counterfeiters should really find another hobby.
+3 - Created a Counterfeit Currency Detection System using computer vision and deep learning—because counterfeiters should really find another hobby.

-Built an ML model network anomaly detection because even anomalies deserves good predictions.
+4 - Built an ML model network anomaly detection because even anomalies deserves good predictions.

-Developed a Deep Learning for model brain tumour classification because math can save lives.
+5 - Developed a Deep Learning for model brain tumour classification because math can save lives.

-Check out my repos below and see what I’ve been working on! 👇
+And many more, check out my repos below and see what I’ve been working on! 👇